elafargue/wizkers-doc/docs/deploying.md

 var backend = 'CouchDB';
 ```

-Do not forget to run `gulp server` again after making a change.
+Do not forget to run `OEM=XXX gulp server` again after making a change.

 ### Configuring CouchDB